ARTICLES OF ASSOCIATION OF THE DOWNHILL ONLY CLUB,

 4.1 The membership of any Member whose subscription is more than 12 months in arrears shall lapse and the membership secretary shall be entitled to remove the name of any such Member from the register of Members.

-4.2 Ordinary, Family, Couple and Junior Members shall pay an annual subscription, except as provided for below.
-The amount of the Ordinary Member subscription shall be determined from time to time at an Annual General Meeting of the Club, on proposals from the Committee and approved by the Directors.
+4.2 Ordinary, Family, Couple, Junior, Introductory and Racing Members shall pay a subscription, except as provided for below.
+The amount of the Ordinary member subscription shall be determined from time to time at an Annual General Meeting of the Club, on proposals from the Committee and approved by the Directors.

 4.3 Annual subscriptions are due and payable on application for membership and thereafter on every succeeding 1st September.
 Annual subscriptions are payable by direct debit, but this requirement may be waived by the Membership Secretary or Treasurer if there are special circumstances which justify a departure from this rule.